This topic describes the Performance Analytics tool and illustrates some basic uses of it.

 - A constraint type, which is only relevant while creating a statistic slice, and will be described in more detail below

-However, if you had collected the operation type axis as well as the latency axis, you would get two streams of datapoints: one for read operations, and one for write operations.
+However, if you had collected the operation type axis as well as the latency axis, you would get two streams of datapoints: one for reading operations, and one for write operations.

-When you specify a slice, there are several fields which you must supply:
+When you specify a slice, there are several fields that you must supply:

 - The statistic type this slice is associated with.
-This must be the same type as the statistic this is an instantiation of.
+This must be the same type as the statistic of which this is an instantiation.

 - The collection interval, which must be greater than the minimum collection interval the parent statistic gives

 - The axes of the parent statistic this slice will collect

 Finally, a slice can place constraints on axes of its parent statistic, allowing you to limit the data you get back.
 For instance, if you're trying to narrow down the cause of some high NFS latency outliers, it may be useful to filter out any NFS latencies which are shorter than one second.
 To do this, you would place a constraint on the latency axis of an NFS operation slice that states that the values must be higher than one second.
 You can constrain any axis in the same fashion, and each axis' description in the parent statistic gives a constraint type that can be applied to it.
 This allows you to place different types of constraints on the latency axis (which is a number measured in nanoseconds) than the operation type axis (which is an enum that can take the values "read" or "write").

 Persisting Analytics Data